EliAndrewC/l7r/setting/l7r.md

 #### **Kitsune Moriko** [50 koku]

-The eldest daughter of Kitsune Shunichi, a Fox clan shugenja, Moriko quarreled publicly with Bayushi no Daika Isoshi during a trade negotiation over charcoal prices in Shinden Kitsune.
+The eldest daughter of Kitsune Shunichi, a Fox Clan shugenja, Moriko quarreled publicly with Bayushi no Daika Isoshi during a trade negotiation over charcoal prices in Shinden Kitsune.
 Moriko accused Isoshi of having "a merchant's soul in a samurai's clothing" and Isoshi challenged her to a duel.
 Moriko accepted, then left Shinden Kitsune the following morning to "meditate".
-The Fox clan daimyo has refused to compel her return, stating that her retainer "has gone walking in the forest and it is not known when she will return".
+The Fox Clan daimyo has refused to compel her return, stating that her retainer "has gone walking in the forest and it is not known when she will return".

 #### **The stuttering bandit gang** [40 koku]